fohr/node-cql3/README.md

 Description
 ===========

 A driver for Cassandra's CQ3 binary protocol.
-It doesn't provide high-level client functionality, like abstracted queries, multiple node connections, etc. That functionality can be built on top of this module easily.
+It doesn't provide high-level client functionality like abstracted queries, multiple server connections, etc. That functionality can be built on top of this module easily, however.

 API
 ===